OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ipcameras.md

 This is a very basic web application with a pretty simple JS/HTML/CSS frontend and a straightforward Java backend that serves HTML files, building the templates with the help of [Thymeleaf](http://www.thymeleaf.org/){:target="_blank"}.

-This application provides the
+This application provides the...

 - **Backend**: SpringBoot app with the following classes (`src/main/java` path, `io.openvidu.ipcameras` package)
 	- `App.java` : entrypoint for the app
-	- `MyRestController.java` : controller for managing the token to enter the OpenVidu Session
+	- `MyRestController.java` : controller for managing the OpenVidu session and publishing IP cameras<br><br>
-	- `SimpleHttpClient.java` : Simple HTTP client able to send REST API requests to insecure servers (self-signed certificates are accepted)<br><br>

 - **Frontend templates**: Plain JS/HTML/CSS files served by the backend (`src/main/resources/templates`)
-	- `index.html` : template with the subscribe / unsubscribe form
+	- `index.html` : template with the subscribe / unsubscribe form<br><br>

 - **Frontend static files** (`src/main/resources/static`)
  	- `openvidu-browser-VERSION.js` : openvidu-browser library.
 You don't have to manipulate this file
 	- `style.css` : some CSS classes to style the templates

-As the application allows subscribe to the IP cameras collection, let's describe the code that goes into action.
+The application allows subscribing to the IP cameras collection from the web page.
+Let's describe the code that goes into action.

 ---